AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/migrate-data/overview.md

 1. [Data](data.md)
 1. [Changes](delta.md)

-That's why we strongly recommend to keep this order to migrate quickly and with no issues.
+That's why we strongly keeping this order to migrate quickly and with no issues.